 Unity provides the following user interface (UI) toolkits for creating UI(User Interface) Allows a user to interact with your application.
-More info See in Glossary in either the Unity Editor or in a game or application:
+More info See in Glossary in either the Unity Editor or in an application:

 UIElements: User Interface Elements (UIElements) is a retained-mode UI toolkit for developing user interfaces in the Unity Editor.
 UIElements is based on recognized web technologies and supports stylesheets, dynamic and contextual event handling, and data persistence.

-Unity UI: Unity User Interface (Unity UI) is a simple UI toolkit for developing user interfaces for games and applications.
+Unity UI (Package): The Unity User Interface (Unity UI) package provides a simple UI toolkit for developing user interfaces for games and applications.
 Unity UI is a GameObject-based UI system that uses components and the Game View to arrange, position, and style the user interface.
 You cannot use Unity UI for user interfaces within the Unity Editor.

 Selecting a UI toolkit